hypergonial/mdbook-autosummary/README.md

 ### Why not just tell mdBook to use the new Summary you generate?

 The function to do that [exists](https://github.com/rust-lang/mdBook/blob/master/src/book/book.rs#L212) in `mdBook` but is unfortunately private.
 Given the hacky nature of this preprocessor, I don't think it's worth the effort to make a PR to `mdBook` to make it public, instead, alternative approaches to this problem should be explored.
 (For example adding the ability to specify the source of a summary to be an extension/preprocessor rather than a file)

+## Contributing

+Contributions are welcome!
+Please open an issue or a PR if you have any suggestions or improvements.

+### Creating new releases

+1. Update the version in `Cargo.toml`
+2. Update `CHANGELOG.md`
+3. Push a new tag with the version number, prefixed with `v` (e.g. `v0.1.0`)
+4. CD will automatically build & publish the new version to crates.io & github